Oslo Opera House: Art

 Kristian Blystad, Jorunn Sannes and Kalle Grude, who designed the shape of the pavers on the forecourt and roof; Bodil Furu and Trine Lise Nedreaas, who created a film and video project; Marte Aas, Talleiv Taro Manum, Tom Sandberg, Gerd Tinglum and Nina Witoszek Fitzpatrick, who created the art book Site Seeing; and Linus Elmes and Ludvig Löfgren, who created the foundation stone.

 The main stage curtain is the work of Pae White who designed it to look like crumpled aluminum foil.
 White scanned a crumpled piece of foil into a computer which translated the information to a loom that wove the curtain from wool, cotton and polyester to create a three-dimensional effect.
 The curtain was manufactured by the German-based theatrical equipment company Gerriets GmbH.
 The finished curtain measures 74 ft wide and 36 ft and weighs 1100 lb.

-Images from the entrance and the foyer

-The audience moving up the stairs in the lobby.

-The lobby seen from a balcony.

-The decoration by Olafur Eliasson in the foyer.